dikortis/LetsTalkETC/Episodes/Episode_10.md

 par with what if your aim is
 accomplished so in past you just like dash did say okay we got to move from
-Dark Queen to something else let's let's innovate and so the the challenge behind innovation is to find a way to do innovation commensurate with the
+Dark Queen to something else let's innovate and so the the challenge behind innovation is to find a way to do innovation commensurate with the